mrigger/Caesar-Cipher-Tool/README.md

 # Caesar Cipher Tool
 Usually we see caesar cipher in crypto problems/races or in hackaflags.
-This tool was developed to help in these situations, make the crack proccess easier and faster.
+This tool was developed to help in these situations, making the crack proccess easier and faster.

 ## Usage
 Caesar Cipher accepts some options, you can always see more information with: